DataBrewery/cubes/doc/slicer.rst

       -t TRANSLATION, --translation TRANSLATION
                             model translation file

-For more information see Model Validation in :doc:`cubes`
+For more information see Model Validation in :doc:`model`

 Example output::